forwardemail/forwardemail.net/ansible/docs/PM2_MONITORING.md

 ### No Alerts Received

-Submit through the same shared path used by the health check:
+Submit through the same shared path used by the health check.
+This command sends email only, even when Twilio is configured:

 ```bash
 sudo /usr/local/bin/send-rate-limited-email.sh \